-The proposal for this time horizon is to work with 2 scenarios:
+This time horizon is composed of 2 scenarios:

 - Established policies: This scenario follows the national trend storyline.
 It is reflecting expected and known national policies as set in the National Energy and Climate Plans of each country.
 Any updates between the time of data collection of the TYNDP National Trends scenario (which was held several months ago) but before the implementation of 'Fit for 55' policy will be integrated in this scenario.
 Such approach was already followed in the framework of the Elia's Adequacy and Flexibility study published in June 2021. - FitFor55: The European Commission has published its 'Fit for 55' package which includes a large amount of policy proposals and measures.
 In addition, the EU recovery plans were introduced which include many national measures that could have an impact on the future energy demand and supply in Europe.
 This package is still a proposal by the EC and has yet to be approved and translated into national climate plans.
 This scenario starts from the established policies baseline, but then goes on by integrating the more ambitious European 'Fit for 55' climate goals affecting the electricity demand and supply (e.g. in order to align with the RES objectives of the 'Fit for 55' EC package).
-The so-called 'MIX' scenario developed by the EC as a possible pathway to reach the 'Fit for 55' objective10 is proposed to be used as reference.
-By integrating this scenario, Elia is trying to meet stakeholder requests as voiced during the workshops.
+The so-called 'MIX' scenario developed by the EC as a possible pathway to reach